-Filmstrip Age Opacity
+Filmstrip Copacity

 Name:

-Settings ····
+Settings

-Crop ima ges
+Crop images

 Shift: To left 🔹

 Acceleration: Beginning and end

 Leave in place

+Settings for the Filmstrin

 Settings for the Filmstrip

 and width, set a check mark under Crop images.

 If you click the colored frame of the Filmstrip effect, you can change the settings for the effect in the Object settings area.